twse/random-stuff/README.md

 ﻿# Index
-* **FontCreator Data Files and Registry Keys** (Markdown file): Shows a list of data files, registry keys and RC data (including unused content) for the pay shareware font editor *FontCreator*.
+* **FontCreator Data Files and Registry Keys.md**: Shows a list of data files, registry keys and RC data (including unused content) for the pay shareware font editor *FontCreator*.
 * **names.csv**: Names for inclusion in the [Mozilla credits list](https://www.mozilla.org/credits/).
 We know there are many Mozillians, past and present, who do not have Mozillians or Mozilla Bugzilla profiles.
 This includes former staff who have not updated their email address on Mozillians and Mozilla Bugzilla.
-* **SitePal Forum Drug Words** (HTM file): Shows a list of medicine brand names used to spam the legacy SitePal forum, which includes but are not limited to antibiotics, carbohydrates, pharmaceutics etc. etc. etc. **Fun fact:** This page is based on the [Mozilla credits list](https://www.mozilla.org/credits/).
+* **SitePal Forum Drug Words.htm**: Shows a list of medicine brand names used to spam the legacy SitePal forum, which includes but are not limited to antibiotics, carbohydrates, pharmaceutics etc. etc. etc. **Fun fact:** This page is based on the [Mozilla credits list](https://www.mozilla.org/credits/).

 ## Index of fonts
 Created with CrystalTile2 and FontCreator 5.6 (2007) – FontCreator 6.5 is the last version to support creating only ordinary Unicode fonts.
 All except LTROL Font and ZOE TFOM are released under the terms of the WTFPL license (see the license agreement field in the fonts).